bucongfan/PGAP2/README.md

 And then install extra software that only necessary for a specific function by yourself.

-<font style="color:rgb(52, 73, 94);">Dependencies</font> of PGAP2 are list below, and PGAP2 will check them whether in environment path or in pgap2/dependencies folder.
+Dependencies of PGAP2 are list below, and PGAP2 will check them whether in environment path or in pgap2/dependencies folder.

 ### Preprocessing
 + One of clustering software